LaunchCode-Education-Archived/skills-back-end-csharp/studios/restaurant-menu/README.md

 ## Implementation

-Within the `csharp-exercises` solution, create a new project named `Restaurant`.
+Within the `csharp-exercises` solution, create a new console project named `Restaurant`.
 Add classes `Menu` and `MenuItem` and add the fields and properties that you designed.
 Be sure to add custom getters and setters code as appropriate.

 Within `Program.cs`, test your code by creating a `Menu` and several `MenuItem` objects to add to the menu.
 Write code to print out the menu to the console, displaying data for each menu item.